How to Apply

 We highly recommend that applicants take the Wonderlic SLE at the SAE Institute campus of intended enrollment.
 However, it is possible to arrange for this evaluation to be taken at any SAE Institute campus worldwide.
 Please contact the SAE Institute Admissions Office for details.

 Submit a recent bank account statement in order to meet USA Embassy Visa requirements.

-If accepted, you must then sign an enrollment agreement and pay the entrance costs.
+If accepted, you must then sign an enrollment agreement.

 Transfer to SAE Institute